Yvonne Clark: Career

 Yvonne's first job after gaining her degree was in the Frankford Arsenal Gauge Lab, a U.S. Army ammunition plant in Philadelphia.
 She then moved to a small record label, RCA Camden, in New Jersey, where she designed factory equipment.
 Clark returned to the South to get married, and became the first female member of the Tennessee State University mechanical engineering department, joining the faculty in 1956.
-She twice chaired the department, initially from 1965 until 1970 and then starting in 1977 and held the position for 11 years.
+She twice chaired the department, initially from 1965 until 1970 and then starting in 1977, and held the position for 11 years.
 She retired as a professor.

+Clark worked industry jobs during her summers which is when she did her work for NASA, Westinghouse, and Ford.
+In 1971 Clark worked at the Nashville Glass Plant of Ford Motor Company while working towards her master's degree at Vanderbilt, where she was their first female engineer.

 Clark helped to start Tennessee State's chapter of Pi Tau Sigma, a mechanical engineering society.
-She made great effort to encourage women to become engineers, and reported in 1997 that 25% of the students in her department were female.
+She encouraged women to become engineers and reported in 1997 that 25% of the students in her department were female.

-Clark has worked for NASA, Westinghouse, and Ford.

 Research

-Clark spent many summers at Frankford Arsenal doing research on recoilless weapons.
-She also spent a summer working with NASA in Huntsville, Alabama where she investigated Saturn V engines for hot spots.
-She then spent a summer at the NASA Manned Spacecraft Center in Houston, helping design the containers Neil Armstrong used to bring Moon samples back to earth.
+Clark spent many summers at Frankford Arsenal researching recoilless weapons in the Dynamic Analysis Branch.
+There, she researched the movements of missiles and rockets.
+In the summer of 1963 Clark was hired to work for NASA at the George C. Marshall Air and Space Flight Center in Huntsville, Alabama, where she investigated the cause of hot spots identified in Saturn V engines.
+She then spent a summer at the NASA Manned Spacecraft Center in Houston, helping design the Apollo Lunar Sample Return Containers used on Apollo 11 that Neil Armstrong used to bring moon samples back to Earth.
+The research focused on ensuring the materials used to make the container would be able to withstand the extreme temperature differences of the moon while maintaining the ambient pressure of the moon as to not change any properties of the samples.

 Clark did further research that discovered methods for revitalizing and modernizing part of the inner city through the Westinghouse's Defense and Space Center in Baltimore, Maryland.
-As of the 1990s, her research focuses on refrigerants.
-She is the main investigator for the research project "Experimental Evaluation of the Performance of Alternative Refrigerants in Heat Pump Cycles" funded by the Department of Energy's Oak Ridge National Laboratory.
-Clark is the student division team leader for the NASA funded project at TSU called the Center for Automated Space Science.
+As of the 1990s, her research focused on refrigerants.
+She served as the main investigator for the research project "Experimental Evaluation of the Performance of Alternative Refrigerants in Heat Pump Cycles," funded by the Department of Energy's Oak Ridge National Laboratory.
+Clark was also the student division team leader for the NASA funded project at TSU called the Center for Automated Space Science.